jdavidrcamacho/Gedi/README.md

  List of available scripts:

- Kernel.py -> script with all the kernels and its derivatives
+ kernel.py -> script with all the kernels and its derivatives

- Kernel_likelihood.py -> script where the  calculation of the log-likelihood and gradient of the kernels is made
+ kernel_likelihood.py -> script where the  calculation of the log-likelihood and gradient of the kernels is made

- Kernel_optimization.py -> script where the kernel's optimizations is made, it's not in its final form (damn Android 18 is hidden somewhere)
+ kernel_optimization.py -> script where the kernel's optimizations is made, it's not in its final form (damn Android 18 is hidden somewhere)

+ kernel_mcmc.py -> a very simple script of a mcmc to optimize the kernels, it's not very efficient but it's a first step to create a good one

  Tests.py -> simples tests to see how things work